-Planting Garlic
+Growing Garlic

 There are a lot of tutorials out there for planting garlic but I just separate the cloves making sure the paper and the root end stay intact.
-If the cloves are very small, just use them for cooking and try to plant the larger cloves.
+If the cloves are very small, just use them for cooking and try to plant the larger ones.
 Also any cloves where the paper came off or was loose, I just used for cooking.
 Never plant any cloves with mold on them or signs of disease.
 They won’t grow and you are introducing pathogens into your soil.
 Plant cloves about 6 inches deep and 6 inches apart.
 I just eyeball the spacing and I like to use this wooden marking stake as my hole digger.

 Make sure you plant the cloves with the pointy part or top of clove facing up and the root bit facing down.